digital-craftsman-de/cqs-routing/docs/handler-wrapper.md

 Handler wrappers are components that allow executation of code before (`prepare`), after success (`then`), after error (`catch`) and after in both cases (`finally`).
 Each method has its own priority with which it's executed in relation to other handler wrappers.
 Through this priority it's possible to have the `prepare` method be called first for one handler wrapper but the `finally` method be triggered last.
 The priority mirrors the event listener logic from Symfony in that it's `0` as default and can usually range from `-256` to `256`.

 With handle wrappers it's possible to implement automatic transaction rollbacks, locking of requests or silent exceptions.
-All things that are generally part of an appliaction layer and not part of the domain.
+All things that are generally part of an application layer and not part of the domain.

-For now there are no built-in handler wrappers because they are highly dependant of the domain implementation and / or depent on external libraries.
+For now there are no built-in handler wrappers because they are highly dependant of the domain implementation and / or depend on external libraries.

 We still go through a few examples to explain how they are used.

 ## Automatic rollback of doctrine transactions

-The logic here is pretty simple: Before running a handler, we start a new transation.
+The logic here is pretty simple: Before running a handler, we start a new transaction.
 When everything worked we simply commit it.
 And when there was any exception, we roll back the transaction.

 ```php
 <?php